(main page)

 mcx query

 The mcx program in mode query.
-Its main use is to vary a cutoff below which edges are removed, emitting statistics on the resulting thresholded graphs such as the number of components, the number of singletons, the average and median node degrees, and the average and median edge weights.
-It additionally produces a graph plotting, at each threshold, the R-squared value for log(k) versus log(#nodes of degree >=k) (high for scale-free-ish networks).
+One main use is to vary a cutoff below which edges are removed, emitting statistics on the resulting thresholded graphs such as the number of components, the number of singletons, the average and median node degrees, and the average and median edge weights.
 This program can be used for example to find a good correlation cutoff for networks created using mcxarray.
+It is similarly possible to gauge the same statistics when varying the parameter k in the k-NN transform.
+In this transform an edge is kept if it occurs in the k edges of highest weight for both of its incident nodes.

 mcx ctty